Need help finding a new mattress?

 We’ll help you understand why it’s so important to break in your mattress, give you some tips for breaking it in, and help you determine if (and when) it might be time for a change.

 Breaking in your mattress is often compared to breaking in a new pair of shoes: it takes time and patience and yes, even the occasional blister.
 But sometimes those shoes turn into your best, most comfortable pair and the break-in period was well worth the wait.
-Well, the same thing is true for mattresses.
+The same thing is true for mattresses.
 As much as you want to love and embrace your new, well-earned mattress as soon as it’s set up in your bedroom, it might not feel like blissful slumber after the first night.

 That’s because you and your new mattress are still getting used to each other.
 The materials in the mattress need time to fully take shape – to soften and flex into their natural, intended firmness.
 Your mattress will start conforming to your body shape and adjusting to your movements and sleeping positions, but this won’t happen immediately.